Murder charges filed against officers in Black man's death - WTMJ

 The Pierce County medical examiner called Ellis’ death a homicide and attributed it to lack of oxygen from being restrained, with an enlarged heart and methamphetamine intoxication as contributing factors.

 The death made Ellis’ name synonymous with pleas for justice at protests in the Pacific Northwest.
-His final words — “I can’t breathe, sir!” — were captured by a home security camera.
+His final words — “I can’t breathe, sir!” — were captured by a home security camera, as was the retort from one of the officers: “Shut the (expletive) up, man.”

 “Ellis was not fighting back,” the probable cause statement said.
 “All three civilian witnesses at the intersection … state that they never saw Ellis strike at the officers.”